-In the first quarter of 2011, we renamed the sector classification "Electronics/Semiconductors" to "Electronics" and reclassified three companies, NeoPhotonics Corporation, Polatis, Inc., and Xradia, Inc., from a sector classification of "Other" to "Electronics" to reflect a broader definition of electronics to include photonics, metrology, and test and measurement.
+broader definition of electronics to include photonics, metrology, and test and measurement.
 We also renamed the sector classification "Healthcare/Biotech" to "Healthcare."

-The chart below compares the value of our venture capital investments in our Cleantech, Healthcare and Electronics portfolios as of March 31, 2011, and as of December 31, 2010.
+The chart below compares the values of our venture capital investments in our Cleantech, Healthcare and Electronics portfolios as of June 30, 2011, and as of March 31, 2011.

 Note: Our one investment, Questech, which is classified as "Other" and valued at \$436,642 as of March 31, 2011, is included with "Electronics."
+We sold our investment in Questech in the second quarter of 2011.